-The previous chapter details how historic buildings differ significantly from more recent buildings - especially in the way they control the internal environment.
-It is important to ensure that alterations intended to improve energy efficiency are sympathetic to the historic fabric, with particular respect both to the way the fabric functions and also to its appearance - whatever the status of the building.
-If the building in question is listed, then any proposal potentially affecting the character or fabric of the structure is likely to require an application for Listed Building Consent.
-Careful analysis of the building fabric should always be undertaken in order to determine whether the proposed changes are necessary and effective; and if they are, to ensure that they can be carried out in a sympathetic manner.
-Evidence of this analysis and the part it has played in coming to an optimum design solution is an essential part of a listed building application.
+The previous paragraphs detail how historic buildings differ significantly from more recent buildings - especially in the way they control the internal environment.
+It is important to ensure that alterations intended to improve energy efficiency are sympathetic to the historic fabric, with particular regard to the way the fabric functions and to its appearance, whatever the status of the building.

+If the building is Listed, any proposal potentially affecting the character or fabric of the structure is likely to require Listed Building Consent.
+Careful analysis of the building fabric should always be undertaken in order to determine whether the proposed changes are necessary and effective; and if they are, to ensure they can be carried out in a sympathetic manner.
+Evidence of this analysis and the part it has played in coming to an optimum design solution is an essential part of a Listed Building application.